IARC-CSU/IACR-CMS/public/admin/content/pages/en/tools-standards-check-conversion-programs.md

 title: "Tools & Standards | Check/Conversion programs  "
 info: "Tools & Standards | Check/Conversion programs  "
 content: >-
-  he publication of the third edition of the International Classification of Diseases for Oncology (ICD-O-3) required the preparation of programs to convert and to validate data collected by cancer registries.
+  The publication of the third edition of the International Classification of Diseases for Oncology (ICD-O-3) required the preparation of programs to convert and to validate data collected by cancer registries.
 A variety of methods are employed to check validity in cancer registries.
 A widely used